Wildlife information at the click of a mouse--

 Food and Feeding: Both species feed primarily on seeds and plant matter, including berries and fruit.
 Both species are also opportunists, however, and will readily take other foods if available.
 Red squirrels also feed on bark, shoots, tree flowers and fungi – the amount that each food type contributes to the diet changes with habitat and season.
 For example, a study published in Mammal Review back in 1983 reported that, in a forest of Scots Pine in eastern Scotland, Red squirrels consumed fungi throughout the year with a peak (about 80% occurrence in the diet) between September and November, while conifer buds were consumed primarily in winter and spring (December to May).
 The same study also looked at the dietary composition of Grey squirrels in English deciduous woodlands and found that this species fed primarily on deciduous seeds and fruit during winter and spring (December to May), after which the amount of flowers and buds consumed increased, peaking in mid to late summer (July/August).
 Basically, this study has shown that, while both squirrels feed predominantly on seeds and fruit throughout the year, they are capable of adapting their diet to take advantage of seasonal changes to the abundance of different foods.

-More specifically, Red squirrels eat spruce and pine seeds, nuts (e.g. hazelnuts, beech and chestnuts), acorn berries, fungus, bark and sap tissue; soil and tree bark are also eaten, presumably for roughage and minerals.
+More specifically, Red squirrels eat spruce and pine seeds, nuts (e.g. hazelnuts, beech and chestnuts - apparently, it takes a Red squirrel, on average, 22 seconds to open and consume the contents of a hazelnut), acorn berries, fungus, bark and sap tissue; soil and tree bark are also eaten, presumably for roughage and minerals.
 Grey squirrels will eat acorns (which Red squirrels are seemingly less able to digest), beech mast, tree shoots, flowers, samaras (key fruit), nuts, fruit, roots, cereals and sap tissue.
 Both species will occasionally take insects.
 There is some evidence to suggest that Reds and Greys will take bird eggs and chicks from nests, although such records are generally rare and, on a larger scale, squirrels are not thought to be significant predators of avians (although on a local scale avian predation may be more commonplace).
 Recently, researchers at the University of Stirling have found that Grey squirrels will raid bee nests, digging them out from under several centimetres of grass and soil.
 In urban environments, Greys will scavenge for leftovers and I have frequently seen them consuming the remains of discarded KFC meals, cereal bars and even ice cream cones; they will also raid bird tables and bird feeders.
 Fungal fruit bodies contain important nutrients, particularly nitrogen, minerals (Ca, Mg, K), and vitamins, and therefore have been considered to have high nutritional value for small mammals.
 A team of Italian biologists, led by Sandro Bertolino at University of Turin, studied Red squirrel diet in conifer forests of the Alps and -- in 2004 paper to Forest Ecology and Management -- reported that fungal fruit bodies were an important seasonal food resource for the squirrels.
 Squirrels will caching and consume the fungal bodies and are thus likely to be important dispersers of fungal spores.

 Grey squirrels consume between 40g and 80g (1.5 to 3 oz.) of food per day (ca. 10% body weight), while Reds will eat about 18g (0.6 oz.) per day (ca. 5% bw).
 The availability of food is a significant factor in the regulation of populations – Red squirrel survival is favoured by wet autumns (which promote edible fungal growth) and population size is correlated with the year’s hazel crop.
 Although the availability of food is important in regulating Grey numbers, the greater polyphagy observed in this species seems to have a moderating influence.
 Following abundant mast crops, population densities of Greys frequently increase significantly.